 On the mission home property is a pawpaw tree, somewhat like a papaya.

 Nancy and Sister Heid took pictures of the Mission Office and Mission Home this week.
 Salt Lake church headquarters wanted current pictures to help orient the incoming mission president and his wife.
 They have likely been called to their position, but their assignment will probably not be announced until the first of the year.
 They will arrive about July 1, shortly before we are released from our mission.

 On Fridays we usually have Office Council with the office elders, Assistants to the President, senior couples, our facility manager, and President and Sister Heid.
 We coordinate items on the calendar, apartment issues and discuss mission business.
 Elder Osei-Brobbey, the Ghanaian, by the door, explained how he has changed for the better on his mission.
 He will be released next Monday from his mission and return to Kumasi, Ghana.
-He is applying to the UK Army and get training to be a mechanic.
+He is applying to the UK Army and hopes to get training to be a mechanic.